 1. Baptism.
 We believe in full immersion Baptism.
 Since we are dead to sin, we are to be fully immersed.
 A burial involves more than sprinkling of a little dirt on the head of the corpse.
 Even as a dead animal is put completely under the ground, we believe in that full immersion symbolizes our death to sin.
 (Romans 6:1-7)

 2. Communion.
-The Lord’s Supper is a symbol lesson of what Jesus Christ did on the Cross of Calvary.
+The Lord’s Supper is a remembrance of what Jesus Christ did on the Cross of Calvary.
+Old Paths Baptist Church holds to closed communion.
 (I Corinthians 11:23-24)

 Individual Soul Liberty.
 Each one of us will have to give an account of ourselves to God.
 We need to be the judge of one another.
 We shouldn’t enforce our rules of legalism on someone else or vice versa.
 We can and should correct someone if they are in outright sin though.
 We need to correct our brothers in a loving manner.
 We need to speak the truth in love, and it is best done going to that brother in private.
 We need to pray first, to make sure that we ourselves aren’t the one in the wrong.
 Let’s be careful not to judge, but also not to allow sin in the camp either.
 We need not impede each other’s soul liberty.
 (Matthew 7:1)